- Why performance reviews should be conducted each quarter.

 - How performance reviews can improve a business’ bottom line.

 - An example template of a performance review.

 In today’s economic climate, it’s a reality that finding good employees is hard.
 There is immense competition from companies looking for talented and hardworking people to fill out their org charts.

-Once you do manage to attract the right people, you need to ensure that all of your employees are working to the best of their ability, feel empowered in their positions, and have an innate understanding of their job description.
+Once you do manage to attract the right people, you must ensure that all of your employees are working to the best of their ability, feel empowered in their positions, and have an innate understanding of their job description.

-To ensure that everyone is progressing in their careers at the right pace, regular performance reviews are integral.
+Regular performance reviews are integral to ensure that everyone is progressing in their careers at the right pace.
 These reviews are one of the most powerful tools in the managerial toolbelt.
 However, they can inspire a range of emotions in employees.
-For some people, they offer an opportunity to discuss their accomplishments and receive praise, while others find them to be nerve-wracking experience that lead them to question their abilities.
+Some people offer an opportunity to discuss their accomplishments and receive praise, while others find them to be nerve-wracking experiences that lead them to question their abilities.

-Yet, performance reviews are vitally necessary to ensure that a company is succeeding.
+Yet, performance reviews are vitally necessary to ensure a company succeeds.
 After all, a business is little more than the sum of the people who work there.
 When individuals improve, the company yields immense benefits.

 Importantly, these reviews should be conducted quarterly.
 Anything less than that would simply be a lagging indicator of professional performance and would not be useful for correcting issues.